psp-re/psp-re.github.io/content/quickstart/_index.md

 ## Introduction

-This short guide will present you all the necessary ressources you need to start reverse engineering on PSP.
+This short guide will present you all the necessary resources you need to start reverse engineering on PSP.
 This guide works for both reverse engineering kernel modules and userland (most probably game) binaries.